IceCure Medical Ltd. Announces - GuruFocus.com

 Forward Looking Statements

-This press release contains forward-looking statements within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995, other Federal securities laws and the Israeli securities law.
+This press release contains forward-looking statements within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995, other Federal securities laws and Israeli securities laws.
 Words such as "expects," "anticipates," "intends," "plans," "believes," "seeks," "estimates" and similar expressions or variations of such words are intended to identify forward-looking statements.
-For example, IceCure is using forward looking statements in this press release when it discusses: the proposed public offering of its ordinary shares and intended use of proceeds from such offering.
+For example, IceCure is using forward looking statements in this press release when it discusses: intended use of proceeds from its public offering of Ordinary Shares.
 Because such statements deal with future events and are based on IceCure's current expectations, they are subject to various risks and uncertainties and actual results, performance, or achievements of IceCure could differ materially from those described in or implied by the statements in this press release.
 The forward-looking statements contained or implied in this press release are subject to other risks and uncertainties, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Company's Annual Report on Form 20-F for the year ended December 31, 2021 filed with the SEC on April 1, 2022, as amended, which is available on the SEC's website, www.sec.gov.
 The Company undertakes no obligation to update these statements for revisions or changes after the date of this release, except as required by law.

 IR Contact: